SEVINTINE7/Backend-APIs-For-Ecommerce-With-SpringBoot-3-Microservices/README.md

-# Spring Boot Microservices Project
+# Spring Boot Microservices Project for an E-commerce backend with secured authentication

 ## Project Overview

-This project consists of two microservices with role-based access control (Admin, Staff, Customer) implemented using Spring Security 6 and Spring Boot 3.
-Both services are secured with JWT authentication.
+This project consists of microservices with role-based access control (Admin, Staff, Customer) implemented using Spring Security 6 and Spring Boot 3.
+Each services are secured with JWT authentication.

 ## Services